OmarKhaledAbdlhafez/Cool-Compiler/README.md

 # Cool Lexer

 This directory contains the classes and code for Lexical Analyzer phase.

+# Cool Parser

+This directory contains the classes and code for Parese Tree phase.
 # Requirements

  1. Install intelliJ IDEA.